Importance of Eye Nutrition

 Lutein and Zeaxanthin

-- Eye benefits of lutein and zeaxanthin: May prevent cataracts and macular degeneration.
+- Eye benefits: May prevent cataracts and macular degeneration.

 - Food sources: Spinach, kale, turnip greens, collard greens, squash.